See Who is on the Provider Honor Roll

 What are the benefits of participating in the VFC Program?

 - It will enhance your ability to provide government purchased vaccine to your eligible patients and reduce your out-of-pocket costs.

-- You can fully vaccinate all children with ACIP recommended vaccines
+- It will allow you to fully vaccinate all children with ACIP recommended vaccines

-- No longer have to refer patients for immunizations.
+- You will no longer have to refer patients for immunizations.

 - Medicaid provides a vaccine administration fee of $25.10 per VFC vaccination.